LATTLE: LLM Attention Transplant for Transfer Learning of Tabular Data Across Disparate Domains: Language-encoded tabular embedding

-The gFTT model with frozen transplant weights is fine-tuned using target data while updating the corresponding projection weight \( W_Q^T \) for $query$ at the lowest attention layer.
-Following Equation~\ref{eq:weighted_sum}, the target data set is used to query its attention to the $key$ and $value$ representations from frozen projection weights (\( W^{S}_K\) and \( W^{S}_V\)) of the source data.
+The gFTT model with frozen transplant weights is trained using target data while updating the corresponding projection weight \( W_Q^T \) for $query$ in the lowest attention layer.
+Following Equation~\ref{eq:weighted_sum}, the target data set is used to query its attention to the source pre-trained LLM through the frozen projection weights (\( W^{S}_K\) and \( W^{S}_V\)).
 Except for the lowest layer, all gFTT weights (\( W_Q, W_K, W_V \)) are fine-tuned to adapt to the target data distribution while preserving structural priors from the source domain.
 The gFTT transformers produce context vectors for each feature in the tensor \( Z \)$\in \mathbb{R}^{B \times (F+1) \times d}$.
 The context vector corresponding to the CLS token \( Z^{[\text{CLS}]}\)$\in \mathbb{R}^{B \times 1 \times d}$ is used as input to the classifier head.
 In the process of attention computing, \( Z^{[\text{CLS}]} \) aggregates the context vectors of all numerical and categorical features into a d-dimensional embedding to represent a sample.
 A linear classifier head converts \( Z^{[\text{CLS}]} \) into a logit vector over the target classes.
 The final output probabilities are obtained by applying a softmax function over the logits.
 The model is trained using cross-entropy loss (Equation~\ref{eq:ce}), applied here to the logits predicted from \( Z^{[\text{CLS}]} \).